-Although Kodi peaked in popularity in 2018, there are still hundreds of thousands of people using it to stream content all over the world.
+Although Kodi peaked in popularity in 2018, hundreds of thousands of people are still using it to stream content all over the world.
 One of the best ways to watch live sports on Kodi is with the SportsDevil Kodi addon.

 Let’s get started.

 SportsDevil is a third-party add-on for the Kodi media center.
 It works by scraping the web for links to on-demand and live sporting events.

 SportsDevil groups content into several convenient categories: Favorites, Highlights, Blogs, Live Sports, and Sports TV.

 Each group has specific items and channels.
 For example, the Highlights section has Goalsarena.org and Live TV.ru-Archive.
 Blogs include major companies like Sport1.de and Capital-Trikot.de.